HONTANAS – FROMISTA

 I said to Berto that I’m sure this bus drive was more exhausting than walking to Fromista!

-But I’m happy – extremely happy – that we will start walking together again tomorrow!
+But I’m happy – really, really happy – that we will start walking together again tomorrow!